tink-ab/tink-link-ios/README.md

 ## Examples

-- [Usage examples](USAGE.md) This document outlines how to use the different classes and types provided by Tink Link.
+- [Usage examples](USAGE.md) This document outlines how to use the different classes and types provided by TinkLink.
-- [Example apps](Examples) These examples shows how to build a complete aggregation flow using Tink Link and Tink Link UI.
+- [Example apps](Examples) These examples shows how to build a complete aggregation flow using TinkLink and TinkLinkUI.

 ## Developer Documentation
 - [Tink Link iOS Reference](https://tink-ab.github.io/tink-link-ios)